tychonievich/cs3330-s2022/markdown/testing.md

     - discuss the benefits and tradeoffs of loop unrolling and multiple accumulators
 - (SIMD)
     - discuss the semantics and performance of generic vector operations (note: Intel SIMD intrinsics are not going to appear on the exam)
+- (optimization synthesis)
+    - discuss and compare the following and their impact on run-time
+        - loop unrolling
+        - multiple accumulators
+        - cache blocking
+        - reassociation
+        - SIMD
+        - parallelism
+        - novel optimizations we introduce and explain on the exam itself
+    - discuss the purpose of the following
+        - Amdahl's law
+        - moving work outside of loops
+        - reducing aliasing
+        - using local variables instead of memory

 # Past Exams